top of page

 Rocket Seeder is partnering with End Food Waste Australia to find the best Australian solutions to food loss and waste problems.

-The Australian Food Waste Challenge is directly aligned with United Nation’s Sustainable Development Goal 12.3 - which aims to half food loss and waste by 2030.
+The Australian Food Waste Challenge is directly aligned with United Nation’s Sustainable Development Goal 12.3 - which aims to halve food loss and waste by 2030.

 #ausfoodwastechallenge